Blxucreep/node-and-react-development-project/BUILD.md

 Globally, typescript should be installed:
 - `npm install -g typescript`

-Because of some errors, the following command should be run:
-- `npm i --save-dev @types/express`

 To install the dependencies, run the following command:
+- `npm install cors`
 - `npm install -s express`
 - `npm install sequelize sequelize-typescript pg pg-hstore`

-- `npm install cors`
+Because of some errors, the following command should be run:
-- `npm install chart.js primeng --force`
+- `npm i --save-dev @types/express`

 Then, create a new role in PostgreSQL.
 Go to pgAdmin 4 and create a new role named `LearningUser` with the password `root` and all privileges (see below):
 ![LearningUser role]('captures/role.png')